-Despite disruptions caused by the COVID-19 pandemic, we were able to deliver lessons out of our Learning Centres for approximately eight months of the year, and were able to run training workshops and events when conditions and regulations were conducive.
+Despite disruptions caused by the COVID-19 pandemic, we were able to deliver lessons out of our Learning Centres for approximately eight months of the year, and run training workshops and events when conditions and regulations were conducive.
 Below is a snapshot of our high level results.